 External quality review: External quality review (EQR) is an analysis and evaluation carried out by an external quality review organization (EQRO) that reviews Medicaid managed care plans.
-Federal regulations require states that contract with a managed care organization to ensure that a qualified EQRO conducts an annual review for each MCO.
+Federal regulations require states that contract with a MCO to ensure that a qualified EQRO conducts an annual review for each MCO.